BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/erc20.md

 ### `RegisterCoinProposal`

-A gov `Content` type to register a token pair from a Cosmos Coin.
+A gov `Content` type to register a token pair from a Butane Coin.
 Governance users vote on this proposal and it automatically executes the custom handler for `RegisterCoinProposal` when the vote passes.